Wednesday, Jan. 18, 2017 at

 Professor and Chair of Emergency Medicine

 Dr. Panacek earned his medical degree from the USA College of Medicine in 1981.
 He completed his residency and fellowship in emergency, internal and critical care medicine at UCDMC.
 Dr. Panacek began his academic career in 1986 as an assistant professor of medicine in the division of critical care and emergency medicine at Case Western Reserve University in Cleveland.
-He joined the faculty at the University of California Davis School of Medicine in 1992 as associate professor of emergency medicine and was promoted to professor of emergency medicine in 1997, with a joint appointment in the division of pulmonary and critical care medicine.
+He joined the faculty at the University of California Davis School of Medicine in 1992 as associate professor of emergency medicine and was Director of the EM Resident Program for 10 years.
+He was promoted to professor of emergency medicine in 1997, with a secondary appointment in the division of pulmonary and critical care medicine.

 10th Floor, Suite L USAMC, 251-470-1649